NiesHW/SECB3203_P4B/Group_Project/Group_6/README.md

 3. To evaluate the effectiveness of the proposed prediction model in terms of accuracy and reliability.

 Scopes :
-Domain of the Data:
+Domain of the Data
-Time frame of the data :
+Time frame of the data : 5 years (ideally)
-Type of data considered : Multi-omic data (biological data) Attributes to be used :
+Type of data considered : Multi-omic data (biological data) Attributes to be used : Presence of specific immune cells , Previous medical conditions , Blood test to check for miRNAs, presence of exosomes in blood.
 Area of study : cancer prognosis

 Methodology